des4maisons/des4maisons.ca/website/_posts/2016-02-17-lessons-from-a-dev-image-journey.markdown

-When I took a step back to deconstruct this magical process, three elements of the FreshBooks development image strategy stood out to me: virtualization to abstract away the mess of my underlying system; pre-built images to bootstrap the provisioning process for the devoper; and configuration management to repeatably and reliably put the moving pieces of the software stack in place.
+When I took a step back to deconstruct this magical process, three elements of the FreshBooks development image strategy stood out to me: virtualization to abstract away the mess of my underlying system; pre-built images to bootstrap the provisioning process for the developer; and configuration management to repeatably and reliably put the moving pieces of the software stack in place.

 Virtualization is the foundation of this strategy.